cschleiden/azure-boards-decompose/readme.md

+**2021/4/1 - I have stopped support for all my Azure DevOps extensions and unpublished them from the marketplace**

 # VSTS Quick Decompose #

 This extension allows you to quickly decompose a work item into a valid hierarchy.
 Example: